mahinolSTU/TitcTacToe/README.md

 ## Application:
 The Tic-Tac-Toe game is a classic two-player game implemented in Python using object-oriented programming (OOP).
 One player is human, and the other is a computer opponent.
 Players take turns placing their marks (X or O) on a 3×3 grid.
 The goal is to align three marks in a row, column, or diagonal.
 The game ends with a win or a draw.
 # Run Program

+1. Ensure Python 3 is installed.
+2. Download the tic_tac_toe.py file.
+3. Open a terminal or command prompt.
+4. Navigate to the file directory.
+5. Run the command: python tic_tac_toe.py.

 ## Requirements:

 Ensure Python 3 is installed.